enthought/codetools/docs/source/tut_datacontexts.rst

       Modified: momentum = 16.0

 The final piece in the pattern is to automate the execution of the block in the listener.
 When the listener detects a change in the input values for a block, it can restrict the block to the changed inputs and then execute the restricted block in the context, automatically closing the loop between changes in inputs and the resulting changes in outputs.
-Since the code is being restricted, only the absolute minimum of calculation is performed.
+Because the code is being restricted, only the absolute minimum of calculation is performed.
 The following example shows how to implement such an execution manager::